Deck-building game: Deck-building in video games

 Deck-building elements can be used as part of larger video games, such as Kingdom Hearts: Chain of Memories and Metal Gear Acid which integrate deck-based combat systems into established game series.

-A novel version of the tabletop version of deck-building games are roguelike deck-building video games.
-Typically single-player games, these games combine deck-building with procedurally generated scenarios and rewards, a fundamental principle of roguelike games.
+Roguelike deck-building games are games that combine deck-building with procedurally generated scenarios and rewards, a fundamental principle of roguelike games.
 These games require the player to build their deck as they play, usually having to add cards from a random selection as a reward for completing objectives.
 While the first known example of such a game was Dream Quest, the genre gained momentum with the release of Slay the Spire in 2017.